-Search Minerals' is well positioned to take advantage of the recent interest in securing a North American Rare Earth supply chain.
+Search Minerals' is well positioned to take advantage of the recent interest in securing a North American Rare Earth Element supply chain.
 We are also very encouraged with the recent financing activity within our sector.
-Our Critical Rare Earth District comprising of 2 Projects (Foxtrot and Deep Fox), 3 quality prospects (Silver Fox, Fox Meadow and Awesome Fox) and many other showings along a 62 km belt.
+Our CREE District consists of 2 Projects (FOXTROT and DEEP FOX), 3 quality prospects (SILVER FOX, FOX MEADOW and AWESOME FOX) and many other showings along a 62 km belt.

-Search Minerals' focus is on exploration and development of the Critical Rare Earth Element District in Southeastern Labrador, Canada.
+Search Minerals' focus is on exploration and development of the CREE District in south-east Labrador, Canada.
 This District is road accessible, on tidewater and contains quantities of those elements that are in short supply and considered strategic or critical due to their use in green economy technologies.
-Based on these attributes, the Company intends to become a competitive, low-cost, environmentally responsible supplier of Critical Rare Earth Elements ("CREE") to the global marketplace.
+Based on these attributes, the Company intends to become a competitive, low-cost, environmentally responsible supplier of CREEs to the global marketplace.

-To accomplish this Search will leverage its scalable breakthrough Direct Extraction Metallurgical Process and its highly accessible district-scale resources in SE Labrador to attract important strategic partners; a strategic partner(s) to finance to a bankable feasibility study for development of its Deep Fox and Foxtrot Resources, and an offtake partner whose long-term commitments will provide the stable income necessary to access capital financing for projects of this size.
+To accomplish this Search will leverage its highly accessible district-scale resources in south-east Labrador and its scalable breakthrough Direct Extraction Metallurgical Process to attract a strategic partner(s) to finance to a bankable feasibility study for development of its DEEP FOX and FOXTROT Resources, and an offtake partner whose long-term commitments will provide the stable income necessary to access capital financing for projects of this size.

-The Company will continue to advance the two projects to a single Bankable Feasibility Study.
 The near-term steps to accomplish this are discussed below:

-Our continued exploration work, technology advancements, and support from our many stakeholders, has positioned Search to capitalize on strong market fundamentals in rare earths driven by the global electrification of the transportation sector and current climate change initiatives, led by government.
+Our continued exploration work, technology advancements, and support from our many stakeholders, has positioned Search to capitalize on strong market fundamentals in CREE driven by the global electrification of the transportation sector and current climate change initiatives, led by government.

-Growth in rare earth markets is being driven by rare earth (neo) magnets used in electric motors for electric vehicles and generators in wind turbines.
-Neo magnets used in these high-temperature applications use alloys including neodymium, praseodymium, dysprosium, and terbium.
+Growth in rare earth element markets is being driven by rare earth element (neo) magnets used in electric motors for electric vehicles and generators in wind turbines.
+Neo magnets used in these high-temperature applications use alloys that include neodymium, praseodymium, dysprosium, and terbium.
 Search has significant resources of neodymium, praseodymium, dysprosium and terbium at FOXTROT and DEEP FOX.